Tips For Going On A Houseboat With Kids

-Houseboats are also very safe!
-They usually have fencing all around and you can hire ones that have gates on the upper decks to stop wandering children.
+Houseboats are also very safe.
+They usually have railing all around and you can hire ones that have gates on the upper decks to stop wandering children.
 Of course children should be supervised at all times on the boat.
-Companies supply life-jackets for children and infants on request, and advise that they be worn whenever children are on deck or in the water.
+Companies supply life-jackets for children and infants on request and advise that they are worn whenever children are on deck or in the water.

 Houseboats are also insulated and provide heating on board in the winter months to keep you warm and cosy.
 You can always find a TV and DVD player (but not always reception) so nighttime movies are a perfect idea.